Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Introduction

 {\bf Contributions - Algorithm:} The key insight from index based top-2 algorithm is that once a sample is given to a challenger arm with the smallest index, its index function increases.
 The net effect is that as the algorithm progresses, the challenger arm indexes tend to come close to each other and move together.
 We build upon the above insight.
 Through the first order conditions associated with the lower bound problem, we identify a function $g$ that equals zero under optimal allocation when the underlying arm distributions are known.
 We propose an {\it anchored} top-2 type algorithm where when $g>0$, the empirical winner arm is pulled and that tends to decrease $g$.
 When $g<0$, our algorithm pulls a challenger arm (arm with the smallest index function), and that typically increases $g$.
 We observe that the indexes of challenger arms that have been pulled, tend to rise up together until they catch up with arms with higher indexes.
 Once challenger arms associated with all the indexes have been pulled, call this the time to stability, then, since $g$ is close to zero and indexes of all challenger arms are close together, it can be seen that the proportionate samples to the empirical winner and the remaining arms are close to the optimal proportions as per the lower bound.
 This continues until the GLLR statistic exceeds a threshold, roughly of order $\log (1/\delta)$.
-The time to stability can be bounded from above by a random time with finite expectation independent of $\delta$, while the time from stability till the GLLR statistic hits a threshold scales with $\log(1/\delta)$ with a constant that matches the lower bound. {\bf Fluid model:} Our other key contribution is to capture the above intuitive description through constructing an idealized {\it fluid} dynamics where $g$ stays equal to zero once it touches zero and where the indexes that have been pulled, remain equal and rise together as the algorithm progresses.
-We further show that the resulting equations have an invertible Jacobian.
-Implicit function theorem (IFT) then becomes an important tool in analyzing this idealized fluid system as it allows the arm allocations $(N_a: a \in K)$ to be unique functions of the overall allocation $N$.
-IFT further allows us to identify the ordinary differential equations satisfied by the derivatives $N_a' = \frac{d N_a}{d N}$ as the allocations $N$ increase.
-The overall path till stability is constructed by pasting together the ode paths followed by arm allocations as the set of indexes that have already been pulled and are increasing together with $N$, meet another higher index.
-Once all the indexes have been pulled, our ode stabilizes so that the proportions $N_a/N$ thereafter remain constant and equal the optimal proportions as $N$ increases.
-IFT further helps show that the proposed algorithm remains close to the fluid dynamics, and matches the lower bound for small $\delta$.
-For completeness, we also identify the ode paths under fluid dynamics for $\beta$ top-2 algorithms.
+The time to stability can be bounded from above by a random time with finite expectation independent of $\delta$, while the time from stability till the GLLR statistic hits a threshold scales with $\log(1/\delta)$ with a constant that matches the lower bound.